 We are a family of four and one of us has autism.

-Our ultimate goal is awareness and advocacy.
+Our ultimate goal is acceptance and advocacy.

 D is three and was diagnosed with moderate ASD (Autsim Spectrum Disorder) about a year ago.
 There was a grieving process: rationalizing, anger, crying, justifying, and denial.
 The truth is I struggled with it since he was five months old because I knew then.
 He would flap his hands when other babies clapped and he did not smile as much as other little ones his age.
 When his daycare expressed concern I was crushed.
 D would play in a corner all by himself the entire time he was there lining up the exact same toys he would gather every day.
 He made no effort to socialize with his peers or his caregivers.
 We (parents) had a long, difficult conversation after his pediatrician recommended we see a diagnostician, Dr. Mike Rios.